 - Remove – same as above, but removes a product from the cart

 - Update – same as above, but updates quantity.
-Once this action is called, the Library will read the product path from data-fsc-item-path-value and find the 'closest' data-fsc-item-quantity-value from which to read the new quantity.
+When you call this action, the Library reads the product path from data-fsc-item-path-value and finds the 'closest' data-fsc-item-quantity-value from which to read the new quantity.

-- Promocode – will apply the coupon code found with data-fsc-promocode-value
+- Promocode – applies the coupon code found in data-fsc-promocode-value

-- TaxId - the value passed in the data-fsc-order-taxId will be validated in conjunction with the customer's country (detected by geo IP location or set via data-fsc-order-country); if valid, the ID will be applied to the order and no VAT or GST will be collected
+- TaxId - validates the value passed in data-fsc-order-taxId in conjunction with the customer's country (as detected by geo IP location or set via data-fsc-order-country); if valid, the ID is applied to the order, and no VAT or GST will be collected

-- Checkout – will initiate checkout for the current session (optionally looking for the session id value in a data-fsc-session-value attribute placed into the same element)
+- Checkout – initiates checkout for the current session (optionally looking for the session id value in a data-fsc-session-value attribute placed into the same element)

-- PaypalCheckout – will initiate checkout for the current session (optionally looking for the session id value in a data-fsc-session-value attribute placed into the same element) and attempt to skip the Storefront and send the customer directly to PayPal
+- PaypalCheckout – initiates checkout for the current session (optionally looking for the session id value in a data-fsc-session-value attribute placed into the same element) and attempt to skip the Storefront and send the customer directly to PayPal

 - ViewCart - when the popup cart is enabled in your Popup Storefront's SETTINGS, launches the Popup Storefront and opens the cart directly instead of the checkout page

-Actions can be chained by separating them with commas:
+You can chain actions together by separating them with commas:

-In the example above once "Purchase Arkanoid" is clicked the cart will be reset, Arkanoid will be added to the cart and visitor will be directed to checkout.
+In the example above, when a customer clicks the "Purchase Example 1" link, the cart will be reset, Example 1 will be added to the cart, and the customer will be directed to checkout.